NIGK13003U Tropical Forest Restoration

 Tree seed procurement and propagation

-Physiology and ecology of tree seed (categories and classification of seed, seed size in relation to regeneration strategies, desiccation tolerance and storability, dormancy and germination); Pollination and fertilization: biology and plant-pollinator relations; Seed procurement (collection and processing of seed and fruits, methods to optimize physiological quality); Storage, viability and germination; Nursery techniques, options for direct seeding and use of wildlings.
-Direct sowing.
+Biology of pollination and fertilization.
+Physiology and ecology of tree seed - categories and classification of seed, seed size in relation to regeneration strategies, desiccation tolerance and storability, dormancy and germination.
+Seed procurement - collection and processing of seed and fruits, methods to optimise physiological quality.
+Storage, viability and germination; Nursery techniques, options for direct sowing and use of wildlings.

 Global forest restoration initiatives, their timeframe, magnitude and locations in the world, including commitments from donors and participating countries.
-Indicators of ecological succession used for monitoring of effects of forest restoration activities to assess fulfilment level of restoration objectives.
-Preparation of forest restoration projects using Logical Framework Approach planning system.
+Carbon sequestration and biodiversity – environmental services - from restoration of natural forest, agroforestry, and plantations.
+Difference in approaches across the tropics explained though examples.
+Involvement of rural people and organisations.
+Preparation of forest restoration projects using Logical Framework Approach planning system, including use of indicators for monitoring of effects of forest restoration activities to assess fulfilment level of restoration objectives.

 Student presentation and discussions of selected tropical forest restoration projects

 The objective of the course is to provide the student with knowledge on how to design and implement tropical forest restoration programmes that are adapted to local biophysical and social situations.
-The course focuses on the initial restoration phase and shall provide the students with thorough knowledge on wise choice of methods, species and propagation techniques in relation to given restoration objectives.
+The course focuses on the initial restoration phase and shall provide the students with thorough knowledge on wise choice of methods, species and propagation techniques in relation to given restoration objectives and with participation of rural people in the implementation.

 - Describe the diversity of objectives for tropical forest restoration programs

-- Explain the major characteristics of tropical forest across the tropics
+- Explain the characteristics of tropical forest across the tropics

-- Explain the major ecological dynamics (succession, seed dispersal and pollen dispersal) that are utilised in tropical forest restoration
+- Explain the major ecological dynamics (fire, succession, gap-dynamics, seed dispersal and pollination) determining natural and managed forest development

-- Classify forest seed into major groups based on taxonomic relation and regenerational strategies
+- Classify tropical forest tree based on species’ regeneration strategies

-- Classify forest seed based on physiological and morphological adaptations.
+- Classify tree seed based on physiological and morphological adaptations.

 - Explain advantages and limitations in use of nursery raised seedlings, cuttings, wildlings and direct seeding.

-- Explain the major elements and their linkage in the Logical Framework Approach (LFA) planning system and how to make a project description using LFA, - including a Logical Framework Matrix.
+- Explain major elements and their linkages in the Logical Framework Approach (LFA) planning system described by a Logical Framework Matrix.

-- Design suitable models for tropical forest restoration based on the initial biophysical conditions of a restoration site and using suitable species.
+- Design suitable restoration models (methods) for tropical forest restoration based on the initial biophysical conditions of a restoration site and the objective of restoration, and using suitable indigenous or exotic species

-- Design a genetic management plan including guidelines on selection of seed trees and seed sources.
+- Design a genetic management plan including guidelines on selection of seed trees and seed sources and including prediction of pollination and seed dispersal in restored vegetation

 Selected scientific papers, book chapters, and documented case studies will be read and discussed